Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Optimality

 \subsection{Series-Parallel}

-For arbitrary series-parallel network topology [Fig.~\ref{fig_seri-para}], we already know from the previous discussion that no optimality can be observed for the final average $k$-concurrence.
-That being said, when $d=2$, a special theorem of optimality can indeed be made in terms of the final \emph{worst-case} $G$-concurrence (see Appendix~\ref{sec_concurrence}).
-We prove the following theorem: \begin{theorem} (For $d=2$ only.)
-Given a series-parallel QN, compared with generic entanglement swapping and purification protocols of probabilistic outcomes, the series and parallel rules (Table~\ref{table_qdet-rules}) produce the optimal worst-case $G$-concurrence between A and B. \end{theorem} \begin{proof} From Theorems~\ref{theorem_simple-series}~and~\ref{theorem_simple-parallel} we know that, for simple series and simple parallel network topologies, given a generic ensemble of probabilistic outcomes $\alpha$, there must be at least one $\boldsymbol{\lambda}_\alpha$ of which the $G$-concurrence is smaller than (at most equal to) the $G$-concurrence which the series and parallel rules would produce, respectively.
+Finally, for arbitrary series-parallel network topology [Fig.~\ref{fig_seri-para}], we already know from the above that no optimality can be observed for the final average $k$-concurrence.
+That being said, for qubits ($d=2$), a special theorem of optimality can indeed be made in terms of the final \emph{worst-case} $G$-concurrence (Appendix~\ref{sec_concurrence}).
+We prove the following theorem. \begin{theorem} (For $d=2$ only.)
+Given a series-parallel QN, compared with generic entanglement swapping and concentration protocols of probabilistic outcomes, the series and parallel rules (Table~\ref{table_qdet-rules}) produce the optimal worst-case $G$-concurrence between A and B. \end{theorem} \begin{proof} From Theorems~\ref{theorem_simple-series}~and~\ref{theorem_simple-parallel} we know that, for simple series and simple parallel network topologies, given a generic ensemble of probabilistic outcomes $\alpha$, there must be at least one $\boldsymbol{\lambda}_\alpha$ of which the $G$-concurrence is less than (at most equal to) the $G$-concurrence which the series and parallel rules would produce, respectively.
 Since $d=2$, this $\boldsymbol{\lambda}_\alpha$ majorizes what the series and parallel rules would produce.
-Then, given that the series and parallel rules are isotone [Eqs.~\eqref{eq_s_isotone}~and~\eqref{eq_p_isotone}], the final probabilistic outcome related to $\boldsymbol{\lambda}_\alpha$ will remain as the worst case when the series and parallel rules are applied over the full series-parallel network. \end{proof} \emph{Remark.---}This special optimality on the worst-case $G$-concurrence for arbitrary series-parallel network topology with $d=2$ was first noticed in Ref.~\cite{conpt_mgh21}.
-When $d>2$, Theorem~\ref{theorem_series-parallel} does not hold in general.
-This is because other deterministic series or parallel rules different than Table~\ref{table_qdet-rules} may exist.
-As long as the other deterministic rules can produce a $\boldsymbol{\lambda}$ with better $G$-concurrence (which is only possible for series-then-parallel network topology), then the worst-case $G$-concurrence is automatically larger than what Table~\ref{table_qdet-rules} can produce.
+Then, given that the series and parallel rules are isotone [Eqs.~\eqref{eq_s_isotone}~and~\eqref{eq_p_isotone}], the final probabilistic outcome related to $\boldsymbol{\lambda}_\alpha$ will remain as the worst case when the series and parallel rules are applied over the full series-parallel network. \end{proof} \emph{Remark.---}This special optimality on the worst-case $G$-concurrence for arbitrary series-parallel network topology with $d=2$ was first discussed in Ref.~\cite{conpt_mgh21}.
+When $d>2$, Theorem~\ref{theorem_series-parallel} does not hold.
+This is because other deterministic series or parallel rules different from those in Table~\ref{table_qdet-rules} can exist, and such a rule can sometimes deterministically produce a $\boldsymbol{\lambda}$ with greater $G$-concurrence (which is only possible when the series-then-parallel network topology is involved); hence the worst-case $G$-concurrence is also greater.